 Burkes Pass, New Zealand South Island

-The next stop on our Mount Cook to Christchurch drive was Burkes Pass, only a short drive from the Lake Tekapo village.
-As you will see in the photos, we once more crossed a mountain chain, before descending to the rolling Canterbury highlands – and from there on towards Christchurch.
+The next stop then was Burkes Pass, only a short drive from the Lake Tekapo village.
+As you will see in the photos, we once more crossed a mountain chain, before descending to the rolling Canterbury highlands – and from there further down to Christchurch.

 Burkes Pass makes a good spot for a coffee break.

 After the pass some small roadside towns will follow: Fairilie, Geraldine, and further away Methwen.

-Fairlie and Geraldine are typical small farming towns, and Geraldine is the bigger of them.
-Geraldine has a wide main street with historic houses like an old post office building and it also has a Vintage Car and Machinery Museum.
+Fairlie and Geraldine are typical small farming towns, Geraldine being the bigger of the two.
+It has a wide main street with many historic buildings like an old post office building and there also is a Vintage Car and Machinery Museum.

-And between the small country towns, it is all the way winding roads and rolling hills – and one or two farm houses here and there.
-New Zealand has no more than 5 million inhabitants and most of them live in the cities.
+Between the small country towns, it’s all the way winding roads and rolling hills – and one or two farm houses here and there.
+New Zealand has no more than 5 million inhabitants and most of them live in the biggest cities.

 Driving on Canterbury country roads was nice and easy and we were almost alone on the road.
 No worries about other drivers.

 Southern Mountains from the Mount Cook to Christchurch road

 The next town is Methwen, a holiday resort that serves the ski fields of Mount Hutt 11 km away.
 That means Methwen has a good choice of hotels, dining and ski shops.

 But we didn’t go skiing, we can do that at home.
-Instead we took a short hike in the deep Rakaia Gorge.
+Instead we took a short hike in the rocky Rakaia Gorge.

 The bridge of Rakaia Gorge, drive from Mount Cook to Christchurch